github/docs/content/get-started/onboarding/getting-started-with-github-ae.md

   ghae: '*'
 ---

-This guide will walk you through setting up, configuring, and managing settings for your {% data variables.product.prodname_ghe_managed %} account as an enterprise owner or administrator.
+This guide will walk you through setting up, configuring, and managing settings for {% data variables.product.product_location %} on {% data variables.product.product_name %} as an enterprise owner.

 ## Part 1: Setting up {% data variables.product.prodname_ghe_managed %}
-To get started with {% data variables.product.prodname_ghe_managed %}, you can create your enterprise account, initialize {% data variables.product.prodname_ghe_managed %}, configure an IP allow list, manage billing, and configure user authentication and provisioning for your enterprise.
+To get started with {% data variables.product.prodname_ghe_managed %}, you can create your enterprise account, initialize {% data variables.product.prodname_ghe_managed %}, configure an IP allow list, configure user authentication and provisioning, and manage billing for your enterprise.

 ### 1. Creating your {% data variables.product.prodname_ghe_managed %} enterprise account
 You will first need to purchase {% data variables.product.prodname_ghe_managed %}.
 For more information, contact [{% data variables.product.prodname_dotcom %}'s Sales team](https://enterprise.github.com/contact).